-If your wish list includes a television or anything that involves video, like a video game console or a Blu-ray Disc player, you’ll soon be learning some new technology terms.
-High-definition?
+If your wish included a television or anything that involves video, like a video game console or a Blu-ray Disc player, you’ll soon be learning some new technology terms.
+High definition?
 HD?
-Standard-definition?
+Standard definition?
 SD?
 720?
 1080?
 What does it all mean?

 All these terms relate to the concept of high-definition — now popularly known as HD — video.
 HD video can refer to any video system that has a higher resolution than standard-definition — SD — video.

 To understand what resolution means, you have to understand the basics of how a video screen works.
 A video “picture,” for example, isn’t one single picture.
 Instead, that picture you see is made up of many lines that run from the top of the screen to the bottom.

 In SD video, the number of lines in the vertical (up and down) display resolution is 480.
 That’s right!
 The picture you see on television (if it’s in SD) is actually made up of 480 different pieces — lines — that together make up the picture.
 So, SD video has 480 lines of resolution.